riefproject/xcreeptor/README.md

 1. Modify the `Makefile` if necessary to match your system's configuration.
 2. Run `make` to build the project.
 3. Use `make clean` to remove build artifacts.
+4. Use the provided `build.sh` script for alternative building.

 ### Debugging

--   Enable debug logs by reviewing the `std::cout` statements in the source files.
+-   Enable debug logs by reviewing the debug statements in the source files.
--   Use a debugger like `gdb` or Qt Creator's built-in debugger for step-by-step execution.
+-   Use a debugger like `gdb` or Visual Studio Code's built-in debugger for step-by-step execution.
+-   The application runs at 60 FPS and includes window management through Raylib.

 ## Contributing